 Assembly: We lift them up to the Lord.

 Celebrant: Let us give thanks to the Lord, our God.

 Assembly: It is right to give him thanks and praise.

 The Preface Prayer

-The Celebrant: It is a good and joyful thing for us to always and everywhere honor you our God and praise you.
+Celebrant: It is a good and joyful thing for us to always and everywhere honor you our God and offer you praise.
 You are our God, and we will glorify you.
 Give thanks to LORD; for he is good, and his mercy endures forever.
 Therefore we praise him forever singing/saying this hymn to proclaim the glory of his name:

 The Sanctus Hymn